kmaull-ucar/mdpisensors_openiotwx_notebooks/README.md

 These notebooks perform the analysis for the paper:

-> Maull, K. E., Ameko, A., Alter, R. _et al_, "OpenIoTwx: A Decentralized Automated IoT Weather Station Architecture", 2023. _Submitted to [HardwareX Journal]()._
+> Maull, K. E., Ameko, A., Alter, R. _et al_, "OpenIoTwx: A Decentralized Automated IoT Weather Station Architecture", 2025. _Submitted to [MDPI Sensors Journal]()._

 ## Data